What is FAASF?

 A and B are a couple where A is the lower-earning spouse.
 Therefore, A would file to receive Social Security benefits based on his own earning history.
 That would bring in a Social Security income to help the couple meet their financial needs, also allowing B’s eventual monthly benefit to continue to grow.
-Where FAASF comes in is when B reaches full retirement age.
+FAASF comes in when B reaches full retirement age.
 At that point, B can “file as a spouse first,” restricting her application to spousal benefits only.
 That preserves the growth of her own Social Security benefit, and typically, B waits until reaching age 70 before claiming a benefit based on her own work history.

 Following recent legal changes, the restricted application strategy is now available to a select group only.
 In late 2015, lawmakers took steps to eliminate some popular Social Security strategies, including FAASF.

-Earlier, most people couldn’t use the FAASF method because most of them claimed early benefits, and one couldn’t use the strategy if one hadn’t reached full retirement age.
+Earlier, many people couldn’t use the FAASF method because most of them claimed early benefits, and one couldn’t use the strategy if one hadn’t reached full retirement age.
 Before Full Retirement Age (FRA), one was automatically deemed to have filed both for the retirement benefit and for a spousal benefit, even if one didn’t want to.
-The new rule change extends that automatic treatment through age 70, effectively wiping out its implementation.
+The new rule extends that automatic treatment through age 70, effectively wiping out its implementation.

 However, the law included a clause that will still allow some people to use FAASF in the future.
 Specifically, if one turned 62 by January 1, 2016, he or she would still be able to use the FAASF strategy.
 The repeal of restricted applications is a serious blow to some families’ retirement planning.
 If one is old enough to have the option of using this strategy, he or she should make sure to consider it fully before losing the chance forever.

 Social Security planning is crucial for everyone.
 People with significant assets should carefully consider the lifetime benefits, as well as the tax consequences, of Social Security.
 The benefits often have a crucial role to play in dictating an individual’s or a couple’s retirement lifestyle.
-Therefore, proper planning could well determine how one spends their later years.
+Therefore, proper planning could determine how one spends their later years.